Updated: November 29, 2016

 You can connect Microsoft Dynamics 365 (online & on-premises) with the Microsoft Azure platform by coupling the Dynamics 365 event execution pipeline to the Microsoft Azure Service Bus.
 Once configured,this connection allows data that’s been processed as part of the current Dynamics 365 operation to be posted to the service bus.
 Microsoft Azure Service Bus solutions that are “Dynamics 365-aware” can listen for and read the Microsoft Dynamics 365data from the service bus.

-This integration between Microsoft Dynamics CRM and the Microsoft Azure platform provides a secure channel for communicating Microsoft Dynamics CRM run-time data to external cloud-based line-of-business applications.
+This connection between Microsoft Dynamics 365 and the Microsoft Azure platform provides a secure and reliable channel for communicating Dynamics 365 run-time data to external cloud-based line-of-business (LOB) applications.

-The key elements that implement the integration between Microsoft Dynamics CRM and the Microsoft Azure Service Bus are described below.
+The key elements that implement the connection between Microsoft Dynamics 365 and the Microsoft Azure Service Bus are described below.
 A diagram in the next section shows these elements in operation.

 - Asynchronous Service

 Once notified by the service endpoint notification service, the asynchronous service handles posting the data context of the request message currently being processed by the event execution pipeline to the Microsoft Azure Service Bus.
 Each post is performed by a system job of the asynchronous service.
 A user can view the status of each system job by using the System Jobs view of the Microsoft Dynamics 365 web application.

 - Microsoft Azure Service Bus